dennybritz/neal-react/README.md

 Styling can be overwritten by setting the [appropriate SASS Variables](https://github.com/dennybritz/neal-react/blob/master/css/_variables.scss) in your code.

-## A note on Bootstrap

-`neal-react` uses [Boostrap 4](http://v4-alpha.getbootstrap.com/), which is currently in alpha.
-Because the alpha version is not published on npm its styles are included manually here until it's officially avalailable.

 ## Using with [Structor](https://github.com/ipselon/structor)

 Structor is a visual development environment for node.js web applications with React UI.
 You can find a boilerplate project for neal on the [Structor Marketplace](http://helmetrex.com/) and the corresponding code in [this repository](https://github.com/ipselon/neal-react-prepack).
 A big thanks to [ispelon](https://github.com/ipselon) for implementing this.